Stress is an inevitable part of life.

 Nature Action Tip:

 Head outside to get some fresh and clear your head if you feel stress rising.
-Incorporate time in nature during your week to keep your stress in check —try a walk by the beach in the morning, a bushwalk on the weekend, watching a sunset or sunrise, spending time in the garden.
+Incorporate time in nature during your week to keep your stress in check —try a walk by the beach in the morning, a bushwalk on the weekend, watching a sunset or sunrise, or spending time in the garden.

 4. Connecting with others